ashakhatri007/CeptreDocs/pages/Examples/BlocksWorld.md

 2. `Pick up a block from another block` - The top block must be clear and on the bottom block and the arm must be free.
-Afterwards, the arm is no longer free; it is holding the top block.
+Afterward, the arm is no longer free; it is holding the top block.
 The top block is no longer on the bottom block and no longer clear, while the bottom block is clear.

     | LHS (Pre-conditions) | RHS (Added Effects) |
     | -------------------- | ------------------- |